Miyana-S/Tic-Tac-Toe/README.md

 ## 🖥️ How to Run (Windows only)

-1. Download the latest `.exe` file from the (https://github.com/Miyana-S/Tic-Tac-Toe) section.
+1. Download the latest file from the (https://github.com/Miyana-S/Tic-Tac-Toe) section.
 2. Double-click to launch the game.

 > ⚠️ Note: Windows may show a warning because the file is unsigned.
 You can safely allow it if you trust the source.